noble3212/DeepseekLLMWeb/README.md

 - Engaging and context-aware conversations.
 DEEPSEEK-
 - Ability to handle multiple user inputs and maintain conversation history.
 - Customizable settings for model parameters and behavior.
+- Orginalmodel was able to at one point autoload a older model of deepseek.
+However, This verison is able in some degree. tokenize the model. train it.
+And maybe add in orginal data sets.
+However if you don't have 48gb ram your page file may need increasing.
+However, you can use the old model.
+And I will watch it to include a smaller deepseek for now

 ## Contributing